abisinchan/shiny-engine/README.md

 # shiny-engine
 Module10-Challenge-6-28-23
+Example logos that have been generated are located in the example file.
 ## Description
 This app generates a simple logo in a svg file.
 This is beneficial for those who may not want to pay a graphic designer big bucks.
 I struggled with creating the test portion in jest.
 I wasn't exactly sure how  I wanted it to pass, but I gathered inspiration from the example test and went from there.